Call 911 if you have:

 - A history of liver disease, bleeding disorder, severe anemia, or a bleeding ulcer

 - Make an appointment to see your health care provider.
 While some causes of blood with bowel movements are minor, others, such as colon cancer, are serious.

 2. Monitor Symptoms

 - Before the appointment with your health care provider, keep track of color and consistency of the blood and stool.
-Also keep track of symptoms such as rectal or abdominal pain, rectal pressure, constipation, diarrhea, cramping, fever, or mucus and pus in the stools.
+Also keep track of symptoms such as rectal or abdominal pain, rectal pressure, constipation, diarrhea, cramping, fever, or mucus in the stools.